ChahatBansal8060/IndiaSAT/README.md

 This script is to check the BU/NBU accuracy when the ground-truth is available in four categories (green, water, bareland and built-up).
 This script will provide four options to the user to check the accuracy of outputs from four different methods/techniques.
 The output of this script will be saved in a .txt file in Results/BU_NBU_Accuracy_2018.

+* **Step 3 : Run classify_builtup_change.py script for finding change in builtup pixels across multiple years**

+The command-line argument to be given while running the script - the path of root folder for a given area. (which you created in step 2), the first year and the last year between which you wish to find the change in builtup pixels.

+        python3 Scripts/Builtup_change_classification/classify_builtup_change.py Results/Delhi/ 2016 2019

+This script creates a single CBU_CNBU_Changing map for this interval, where the pixels which remained BU in both years were marked as constantly Builtup (CBU), NBU in both years as Constantly Non-Builtup (CNBU), and the ones which were NBU in first year and BU in the last year were marked as Changing Pixels.
+The output in grayscale and RGB is saved in Results/Builtup_change_classification_2016_2019/Delhi directory.

+* **Optional- get_builtup_change_accuracy.py**

+The command-line argument to be given while running the script - the path of folder containing CBU/CNB/Changing map for a given area. (which you created in step 3), the path of folder storing CBU_CNBU_)Changing groundtruth files for this district, and a REFERENCE TIFFILE to create png prediction maps to tif files (this reference tiffile can be any tiffile of this district, like the ones downloaded from GEE in the very beginning).

+        python3 Scripts/Builtup_change_classification/check_builtup_change_accuracy.py Results/Builtup_change_classification_2016_2019/Delhi/ Datasets/CBU_CNBU_Changing_Groundtruth_2016_2019/Delhi/ Results/Delhi/2016/landsat8_Delhi_2016_1half.tif

+This script is to check the CBU/CNBU/Changing accuracy when the ground-truth is available in these three categories.
+This script will provide four options to the user to check the accuracy of outputs from four different methods/techniques.
+The output of this script will be saved in a .txt file in Results/CBU_CNBU_Changing_Accuracy_2016_2019.

 ## Prerequisites
 * Google Earth Engine(GEE) account to run the google earth engine scripts for downloading and images and run the classifier
 * Following python libraries to run the python scripts